International asset recovery

 - INTERPOL Notices to freeze assets;

-INTERPOL Secure Communications (SECOM)– Asset Recovery
+INTERPOL Secure Communications for Asset Recovery (I-SECOM)

-Membership of the Global Focal Point Platform is open to all INTERPOL member countries.
+Membership of the Global Focal Point Network is open to all INTERPOL member countries.
 Applicants should be from law enforcement, judiciary or an administrative authority with a focus on asset recovery or corruption in general.